bfox9900/CAMEL99-ITC/CosmicConquest/On Forth Coding Style.md

   : INKEY   ( -- c)    KEY 7F AND TOUPPER ;
   DECIMAL
 ```
+Which one is easier to understand?
+Which one provides more utility to the programmer?

 ## What difference does it make?
 The differences above are quite striking.
 You don't typically chop up code this